kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 ## Policy Attachment for Ingress
 Attaching policy to Gateway resources for ingress use cases is relatively straightforward.
 A policy can reference the resource it wants to apply to.
-Access is granted with RBAC - anyone that has access to create a RetryPolicy in a given namespace can attach it to any resource within that namespace.
+Access is granted with RBAC - for example, anyone that has access to create a RetryPolicy in a given namespace can attach it to any resource within that namespace.

 ![Simple Ingress Example](/images/policy/ingress-simple.png)